Skip to Content

 Where Can You See Your Monthly Badges?

-duolingo app interface
+monthly badges on duolingo app

 There are two tabs in this section: Goals and Badges.
 The Badges tab is where you’ll find all the monthly badges that you’ve earned so far.